-Lisbon doesn’t have one coastline, or two, or even there, it has four very different coastlines!
-There’s the coast along the Cascais train line, which faces south and passes by the suburbs of Oeiras and Estoril; the coast of the Sintra mountain range which faces west, the Caparica coast to the south, and the coast of the protected Arrábida Nature Park.
+Lisbon doesn’t have one coastline, or two, or even three, it has four very different coastlines!
+There’s the coast along the Cascais train line, which faces south and passes by the suburbs of Oeiras and Estoril; the coast of the Sintra mountain range which faces west, the Caparica coast to the south, and the coast of the protected Arrábida Natural Park.

 The Cascais coastline extends to the west of Lisbon and is the easiest to reach (by a regular train service).
 It’s therefore the most popular with tourists (especially families and couples), and has some beautiful sandy beaches with calm waters, good facilities, and excellent hotels by the sea.
 The historic center of Cascais, which is the last stop of the train, is quite an attractive and cosmopolitan destination for a day at the beach or a beach-based vacation.

 The coastline below the Sintra mountain range is found to the north of Cascais, and is a wilder coast.
 Public transportation to the beaches is rather infrequent, so it attracts few tourists.
 Those who plan carefully or who choose to rent a car, however, are rewarded with a dramatic natural landscape made up of white sand nestled between towering cliffs and rugged rock formations.
 It tends to be windy and therefore cooler, but the powerful waves attract surfers.
 Nearby is Cabo da Roca, a promontory that’s the westernmost point of the European continent.

 The Caparica coastline lies to the south of Lisbon, and is one continuous 15km- (nearly 10 mile-) stretch of golden sand.
 It’s really one long beach, but divided into different sections, each with its own atmosphere and type of crowds.
 It’s also a trendy place to be on summer nights, thanks to the beach bars.
 Buses connect Lisbon to the town of Costa de Caparica, and during the bathing season there’s a small tourist train that runs down the coast from the town, stopping at several beaches.
 Despite the transportation links, it’s still better reached by car, and there are few places to stay, so it mostly attracts locals.